herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 It is assumed that the functionality of the checkout will be created by the team and stripe will be used only for the processing of payments.
-It is assumed checkout behavior can be coded in the front end, and the database does not need to include entities such as 'cart item' or 'session'.
+It is assumed checkout behavior can be coded in the front end, and the database does not need to include entities such as ‘cart item’ or ‘session’.

 The project is dependent on many external systems.
 MySQL will be used to implement the database.
 Apache server will be used to take the website